 The other region I particularly like is the Himalayas.
 The states of Uttarakhand and Himachal Pradesh are stunning in parts – not just for the high peaks but the people, culture and architecture of their mountainous valleys.
-Ladakh is among my all-time favourite destinations.
+Ladakh is among my all-time favorite destinations.
 A couple of years ago I also finally visited Arunachal Pradesh in the northeast, which really feels and looks more like upper Burma.”

 For first-time travelers to India, where’s a good destination to begin your discoveries?
 Any tips and tricks?

 “I still think Rajasthan is probably the best place to launch an Indian journey; there’s lots to see, some wonderful accommodation, and connectivity has never been better.
 And, after all these years I’m still finding new places to visit.
 Kerala, too, is another great and easy option, especially if you’re after a more relaxing, beach-weighted trip.

 For me, combining some train travel (for longer journeys) with a car and driver is an ideal way to see the country.
 Above all, don’t try and cram too much into an Indian itinerary; distances are deceptive because most journeys here take longer than the equivalent in Europe.”

 Grover has traveled all across the Subcontinent © Amar Grover

 Tell us more about your travel photography.
 What’s your strategy for getting good images when you’re on the road?